benhowes/obsidian-lean-canvas/README.md

 ### Installing

 * Download [Lean Canvas](https://github.com/benhowes/obsidian-lean-canvas/blob/main/Lean%20Canvas.canvas) and/or [Leaner Canvas](https://github.com/benhowes/obsidian-lean-canvas/blob/main/Leaner%20Canvas.canvas) directly and save them somewhere within the vault you want to use them from.
-* It's suggested to have a templates folder and put the main copies in there
+* It's suggested to have a templates folder and put the main copies in there and copy from as you need.

 ### Using